-- the borrower is unlikely to pay its credit obligations to the Fund in full without recourse by the Fund to actions such as the financial asset is more than 90 days past due.
+- the borrower is unlikely to pay its credit obligations to the Fund in full without recourse by the Fund to actions such as realising security (if any is held); or

+- the financial asset is more than 90 days past due.

-The Fund considers a financial asset to have a low credit risk when the credit rating of the counterparty is equivalent to the
+The Fund considers a financial asset to have a low credit risk when the credit rating of the counterparty is equivalent to the globally understood definition of investment grade.